 By providing more oxygen to your blood, ozone therapy can help reduce the stress on your lungs.
 Your lungs are responsible for supplying oxygen to your blood.

 Clinical trials for people with asthma and chronic obstructive pulmonary disease (COPD) are currently in progress.
-Diabetes

 Ozone therapy also shows promise in reducing the risk of complications from diabetes.